oracle-livelabs/developer/dev-guide-ai-finance/introduction/introduction.md

 * Learn how to implement and interact with Oracle Database 23ai's new features using Python

 * Implement a working example of retrieval-augmented generation (RAG) using Oracle Database 23ai

+* Try a coding challenge and implement a solution using AI Vector Search

 ### Prerequisites